datadryad/dryad-app/app/views/layouts/_faq.html.md

 <p>
     For submissions without a sponsor or waiver, Dryad charges excess storage fees for data totaling over 50GB.
-For data packages in excess of 50GB, submitters will be charged $50 for each additional 10GB, or part thereof.
-(Submissions between 50 and 60GB = $50 USD, between 60 and 70GB = $100 USD, and so on).
+For data packages in excess of 50GB, submitters will be charged $50 for each additional 10GB, or part thereof (submissions between 50 and 60GB = $50 USD, between 60 and 70GB = $100 USD, and so on).
 </p>